 2005 Lynn Tudor Deming: for Heady Rubbish, selected by Robert Pinsky

 2004 Justin Lacour for Mr. Gravity's Blue Holiday, selected by John Ashbery

 2003 Linda Voris for AntiGraphi, selected by Mei-mei Berssenbrugge

 2002 Laura Cherry for What We Planted, selected by Stanley Moss

 2001 Nehassaiu deGannes for Percussion Salt & Honey, selected by Michael Harper

 2000 Mimi White for The Singed Horizon, selected by Robert Creeley

 1999 Marjorie Milligan for Coats Field, selected by C.D.
 Wright

 The Philbrick Poetry Project was established to honor Charles and Deborah Philbrick by promoting the art of poetry in New England.
 Professor Philbrick taught at Brown University and published several books of poetry, including New England Suite and Nobody Laughs, Nobody Cries.
 Deborah Philbrick contributed her talents throughout her lifetime to help charitable organizations and mentor many of Providence's aspiring young poets.

+Generous funding has been provided by the Philbrick family and by donations to the Philbrick Poetry Project Fund.
 This activity is made possible in part by a grant from the Rhode Island State Council on the Arts, through an appropriation by the Rhode Island General Assembly and a grant from the National Endowment for the Arts.